KaiTheRedNinja/NPAmbsGuide/Notes.docc/Home.md

 Polytechnic Ambassadors.
 Basically, we represent the school to the public, including prospective students, parents, and the general public.

+The source code for this website is [available here](https://kaitheredninja.github.io/NPAmbsGuide/)

 ## Icon Key

 - 🔄: In Progress